DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxDiagram/1 Configuration/propertiesPanel/tabs/title.md

 ---
 ---
 ##### shortDescription
-Specifies a title of the tab.
+Specifies the tab's title.

 ---
-The title and a tab header are not displayed when there is only one tab in the Properties panel.
+Titles and tab headers are not displayed when there is only one tab in the Properties panel.